 - Securing a job which I was qualified for over lesser qualified and lesser experienced Finns.

-TH: Do you think there are solutions or better alternatives to how we think about these three challenges?
+WW: Do you think there are solutions or better alternatives to how we think about these three challenges?

 Gareth: There are always solutions or better alternatives but those Finns wanting to maintain the status quo are the ones with the most power and influence.
 A complete root and branch change of Finnish employer’s mentality and hiring practices would need to be enforced.